LJeub/HierarchicalConsensus/README.md

 	[A, Sgtruth] = hierarchicalBenchmark(n, p)

 where `n` is the number of nodes in the network.
-For more customization options see `help(hierarchicalBenchmark)`.
+For more customization options see `help('hierarchicalBenchmark')`.

 ## Example